attack68/rateslib/docs/source/c_curves.rst

 These objects allow complex curve features and scenarios to be modelled in a recognisable and easily parametrised format.

-The following *Pricing Containers* are also created as the result of certain operations:
+The following *Pricing Containers* are also created as the result of certain operations, which any :class:`~rateslib.curves._BaseCurve` can inherit using the :class:`~rateslib.curves._WithOperations` mixin.

 .. autosummary::
-   rateslib.curves._ShiftedCurve
+   rateslib.curves.ShiftedCurve
-   rateslib.curves._RolledCurve
+   rateslib.curves.RolledCurve
-   rateslib.curves._TranslatedCurve
+   rateslib.curves.TranslatedCurve